hidny/CuboidSimplePhaseNetSearch/README.md

 1 0 0 0 1 1 1<br>

+Note that this only counts the number of fixed solutions.
+(i.e: this ignores the 2D symmetries)
+Because there are only up to 8 possible symmetries for a 2D square lattice, F(n) is within a factor of 8 of the number of 'simple phase nets' if you don't ignore the symmetries.

-The reason it's 7x7 is because there's only 7 different possible states an in-between layer could be in and this matrix describes how many ways state i could go to state j by adding a new layer.
+The reason the matrix 7x7 is because there's only 7 different possible states an in-between layer could be in and this matrix describes how many ways a state 'i' could go to a state 'j' by adding a new layer.

 I googled for the eigenvectors and eigenvalues and found that the biggest eigenvalue is 9.4956...